Choose your Region

 In support of the efficacy of small-bore drains, the article states, “Increasing evidence shows that small-bore catheters induce less pain and are of comparable efficacy to large-bore tubes, including in the management of pleural infection, malignant effusion, and pneumothoraces.
 The onus now is on those who favor large tubes to produce clinical data to justify the more invasive approach.”5

-Please submit the required fields in order to be connected with your local Cook representative.
+Please submit the required information to connect with your local Cook representative.
 This form is intended for US-based physicians only.
+Please see our Privacy Statement for data protection notices relating to our collection and use of your data.

 1. Kulvatunyou N, Vijayasekaran A, Hansen A, et al. Two-year experience of using pigtail catheters to treat traumatic pneumothorax: a changing trend.
 J Trauma.
 2011;71(5):1104-1107.